pcooksey/bibtex-js/wiki/extra.md

   ["BIBTEXTYPE"] = "technical report";
 }
 ```

+`bibtextypekey` This is the bibtex type key, e.g., @article

 `WEB` Set to **no** then it will not be displayed (if it doesn't exist or yes then it will be displayed).